“Positive emotions open our hearts and minds, making us more receptive and more creative.”

 She has also discovered that, to thrive, we need to maintain a minimum positivity ratio of 3 to 1.
 That is, when we experience positive emotions at least three times more than negative ones, we’re set to flourish; less than that, and we stagnate or worse.

-That may sound too simple to believe, but researchers across the globe have confirmed that ratio (see Dr. Fredrickson’s text for details).
+That may sound too simple to believe, but researchers across the globe have confirmed that ratio (see Positivity for details).*

 In this post, I list the six most common forms of positivity identified by Dr. Fredrickson and offer suggestions for cultivating them in the practice studio and concert hall.